Battle of Majar al-Kabir: Aftermath

 The police station site was not secured until several days after the event.
 Only Corporal Si Miller's SA-80 rifle was recovered from the scene.
 Tests proved that it had not been fired since it was last cleaned which led to the belief that despite the danger they were in; the six RMP did not fire at or into the crowd.
 One of the Iraqi eye-witnesses to the event, Sheikh Shejar (head of the Al Shuganbah tribe) later stated that at least one of the RMP had fired and. in doing so, had killed someone in the crowd.
-However, Mark Nichol in his book, Last Round, states that it would have been against the RMP Standard Operating Procedure (SOP) to fire upon a crowd of protestors.
+However, Mark Nichol in his book, Last Round, states that it would have been against the RMP Standard operating procedure (SOP) to fire upon a crowd of protestors.

 A couple of days after the incident, members of G squadron 22 SAS arrived in the town to conduct Operation Jocal to find those responsible.
 They gathered intelligence on who was involved and then withdrew under fire from armed Iraqis.
 British military commanders discouraged the SAS from returning to arrest those responsible.

 The deaths of the six RMP caused a great deal of political unrest in the UK as it was (up to that point) the biggest single loss of life of British forces under enemy fire since the Falklands War.
 Each of the multiples of British troops that fought in the town (Alpha, Bravo and the QRF) determined that they had killed at least 20 Iraqi nationals each (thereby totaling 60 dead) with countless more wounded.
 Local people claimed that the number of Iraqi dead totalled only four, which was seen as a more palatable figure for senior British commanders to acknowledge, due to the political instability in the region at that time.

-After the Battle of Danny Boy in Iraq on 14 May 2004, British soldiers detained nine Iraqi insurgents and removed the bodies of dead insurgents from the battlefield under an executive order to identify possible suspects in the killing of the six RMP in June 2003.
+Following the Battle of Danny Boy in Iraq on 14 May 2004, British soldiers detained nine Iraqi insurgents and removed the bodies of dead insurgents from the battlefield under an executive order to identify possible suspects in the killing of the six RMP in June 2003.
 This led to unfounded allegations about the treatment of Iraqi detainees resulting in the Al Sweady Inquiry.

 Lieutenant Ross Kennedy and Corporal John Dolman were both Mentioned in Despatches for the battle and Sergeant Gordon Robertson was awarded the Conspicuous Gallantry Cross.
 Sgt Robertson was presented with the medal in a ceremony at Buckingham Palace by Her Majesty, The Queen.
 Robertson was unhappy with being awarded the medal and was reluctant to be put on a pedestal and being made to stand and pose with the medal on his uniform; so he left the army and attended the ceremony in civilian attire.
 In 2016, it was reported that Gordon Robertson was selling his medals, including the Conspicuous Gallantry Cross (CGC), in order to raise money and allow his son to get onto the property ladder.